rskim47/rskim47/README.md

 🌱 I want to learn more about Apache Spark, TensorFlow and React-Native.

-💬 Ask me about Aviation🛫 Real estate🏡 and Startups!💡
+💬 Ask me about Aviation 🛫 Real estate 🏡 and Startups!💡

 😊 How to reach me: [rickkim95@gmail.com](/rickkim95@gmail.com)